danielaparker/jsoncons/doc/ref/jsonschema/custom-error-messages.md

 ### Custom Error Messages (since 1.2.0)

-jsoncons supports an `errorMessage` keyword that allows schema authors to provide custom error messages.
-To enable this feature, you need to provide an `expression_options` argument with `enable_custom_error_message` set to `true` when calling `make_json_schema`.
+jsoncons optionally allows schema authors to provide custom error messages via an `errorMessage` keyword.
+To enable this feature, you need to provide an `expression_options` argument with `enable_custom_error_message` set to `true` when preparing a JSON Schema document with `make_json_schema`.

 The `errorMessage` keyword can be set to either

+- A string that represents a custom message, or
-- An object that maps message keys to custom messages, or
+- An object that maps message keys to custom messages
-- A string that represents a custom message.

 An example of an object that maps message keys to custom messages is